Börje Salming: Legacy

+Börje Salming ALS Foundation

+Two months before his death, the Börje Salming ALS Foundation was established by Salming and his family to advance medical scientific research to increase understanding and improve the treatment of amyotrophic lateral sclerosis (ALS).
+Each spring, the foundation hosts the "A Night for Börje" gala in collaboration with and hosted with Berns, an iconic venue in Stockholm.

 Honours and awards

 In November 1996, Salming became the first Swedish player to be inducted into the Hockey Hall of Fame.
 In 2017, the NHL itself named Salming one of the '100 Greatest Players' in league history.

 On 4 October 2006, Salming's no. 21 was honoured by the Leafs in a ceremony, along with Red Kelly's and Hap Day's no. 4, before their first game of the 2006–07 season.
+On 15 October 2016, to mark the centennial season of the Maple Leafs organization, Salming's number 21 was formally retired in a pre-game ceremony alongside other franchise greats who received the same honour for their respective numbers.